AaryaDani/aaryadani.github.io/content/en/Personal Projects/website/Website Tutorial.md

 Go to the [Docsy: Before You Begin](https://www.docsy.dev/docs/get-started/docsy-as-module/installation-prerequisites/) page to download the necessary prerequisites.

+Here are the major steps if the docsy.dev site is unclear:

+1. Install Go - download at https://go.dev/dl/
+2. In CMD type - type winget install Hugo.Hugo.Extended
+3. Check if you have git installed (git version).
+If not, get it from https://git-scm.com/
+4. Install: npm install -D autoprefixer npm install -D postcss-cli npm install -D postcss
+5. Run node -v.
+If you need to install a new version, install https://nodejs.org/en/about/previous-releases

 ---

 ## Step 2: Run Your Website Locally

 Go to the [Docsy example-site repository](https://github.com/google/docsy-example) and click “Use this template” to create your own Docsy repository.
+Click the "code" button and copy it.
 Clone your repository into VS Code or any other IDE.
 Open the terminal in the root folder of your project and run:

 hugo server